June marks the halfway point in the year, and what an eventful year it’s been!

 Announced earlier this year, the Coronavirus Job Retention Scheme (CJRS) was implemented to assist businesses in paying employees that otherwise may have been laid off as a result of the pandemic.

 Under this scheme, businesses are currently able to access grants of 80% of their employees’ wages up to a total of £2,500 per month, per furloughed employee.
-The guidelines are set to change slightly each month until October 2020; we’ve included a detailed timeline on our Coronavirus Support page.
+The guidelines are set to change slightly each month until October 2020.

 The scheme has closed to new entrants from the 30th June 2020, no new applicants are able to take advantage of this scheme.
 Employers can only furlough employees that have been furloughed for a full three-week period prior to this date, meaning that eligible parties must have been furloughed before the 10th June 2020 to claim under the CJRS.